Image credit: Ludovic Martin/ AFP

 - What should come out of the meeting?

 - What do we expect from the meeting?

 - And if the G20 can’t or won’t act?

 - Canadian Global Affairs Institute

-With Saudi Arabia’s Crown Prince bin Salman in the chair, leaders from the G20 will meet virtually on Thursday, March 26 to consider how to respond to the financial and health crisis caused by the coronavirus.
+With Saudi Arabia’s King bin Salman in the chair, leaders from the G20 will meet virtually on Thursday, March 26 to consider how to respond to the financial and health crisis caused by the coronavirus.
 UN Secretary General Antonio Guterres says "global solidarity is not only a moral imperative it is in everyone's interest".
 Yet it is an open question as to whether or not the G20 will be up to the enormous task ahead.

 In recent years the G20, representing about 80 per cent of global economic output and two-thirds of the world’s population, has effectively acted as the world’s management board.
 In times of crisis it is supposed to be the fire brigade.
 It was financial crises – the Asian and dot.com crashes at the turn of the century – that gave the G20 its birth.
 Canada’s Paul Martin was the architect, bringing together finance ministers and central bankers.
 The 2008 crisis raised it to the leaders’ level and in a series of meetings they directed the recovery.

 The two superpowers or G2 - the U.S. and China - are in the midst of a trade war that is now geo-political as they trade insults over responsibility for the pandemic.
 It originated, as do most influenzas, in southern China.
 There is no evidence to suggest it came from the U.S. army as some Chinese and Iranians have claimed.
 President Donald Trump muses about a return to normalcy by Easter despite the advice of Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases.